Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 TICE® BCG contains live, attenuated mycobacteria.
-Because of the potential risk for transmission, it should be prepared, handled, and disposed of as a biohazard material (see PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).
+Because of the potential risk for transmission, prepare, handle, and dispose of TICE® BCG as a biohazard material (see PRECAUTIONS and DOSAGE AND ADMINISTRATION sections).

 BCG infections have been reported in health care workers, primarily from exposures resulting from accidental needle sticks or skin lacerations during the preparation of BCG for administration.
 Nosocomial infections have been reported in patients receiving parenteral drugs that were prepared in areas in which BCG was reconstituted.
 BCG is capable of dissemination when administered by the intravesical route, and serious infections, including fatal infections, have been reported in patients receiving intravesical BCG (see WARNINGS, PRECAUTIONS, and ADVERSE REACTIONS sections).